kisinga/dgraph-example/README.md

-This is a simple repository that demonstrates DGraph usage in golang The main structure was generated using [Goxygen](https://github.com/shpota/goxygen)
+This is a simple repository that demonstrates DGraph usage in golang The main structure was generated using [Goxygen](https://github.com/shpota/goxygen) If you're not familiar with docker commands, [this](https://docker-curriculum.com) is a good place to start

 ## Environment setup